-Note that assemblies A, B and C are perpendicular to the welding line, and have ten temperature sensors, while assemblies D, E, F, G, and H are parallel to the weld line, having six temperature sensors.
-The acquisition data instant for assembly A occurs when the heat source is at x = 85 mm; for Assembly B, at x = 135 mm; for Assembly C, at x = 185 mm; and for Assemblies D, E, F, G and H, at x = 135 mm.
+Note that assemblies A and B are perpendicular to the welding line, while assemblies C and D are parallel to it.
+Assembly E contains the sensors with the greatest sensitivities.
+The acquisition data instant for assemblies A, C, D, and E occurs when the heat source is at x = 85 mm; for assembly B, the heat source is at x = 135 mm.
+Table 2 shows the overall sensitivities values, computed as follows: